Listonic Logo

 Foods not to eat

-• Refined Grains: White bread, white rice, and pastries can spike blood sugar.
+• Refined Grains: White bread, pasta, and pastries.

 Main benefits